threefoldtech/tfstor/README.md

 Currently, objects uploaded using the multipart method will never be inlined because they are assumed to be large objects.

+### Reference Counting

+The `refcount` feature adds reference counting to data blocks.
+With this feature, the data blocks will be deleted when they aren't used anymore.

+## respd Features

+The respd server implements basic Redis commands including:
+- PING
+- SET
+- GET
+- DEL
+- EXISTS

 ## Known issues

+### s3cas
-- Only the basic API is implemented, and even then it is not entirely implemented (for instance copy between servers is not implemented).
+- Only the basic S3 API is implemented (no copy between servers)
-- Single key only, no support to add multiple keys with different permissions.
+- Single key only, no support to add multiple keys with different permissions

+### respd
+- Limited subset of Redis commands implemented